prihan7/sql-data-projects/ICC_Cricket_Project/README.md

 ## 🚀 Outcome

-Performed structured data cleaning and player performance analysis using SQL.
+Performed structured data cleaning and player performance analysis using SQL

+## 🚀 How to Run

+1. Open MySQL Workbench (or any SQL tool)

+2. Create a new database:
+   CREATE DATABASE icc_cricket;
+   USE icc_cricket;

+3. Import the dataset:

+   * Load the file: ICC Test Batting Figures.csv
+   * Import it into a table named: icc_test_batting_figures

+4. Open and run the SQL file:

+   * icc_cricket_analysis.sql

+5. Execute the queries step by step to:

+   * Clean and transform the data
+   * Extract player and country information
+   * Analyze player performance
+   * Generate insights